whoisdsmith/VAULTSIDIAN/Blog/chapters/i-just-want-my-words-to-matter/analogy.md

+# analogy

 Drawing you a picture of how you make me feel, using words in the form of an analogy

 It starts with a top view of an ledge of a cliff.